 After these troops was apparently the cavalry, and the sound of horse hooves preceded the troops themselves.

 There was some shouting somewhere in the crowd behind Sora, as if someone had started a fight.
 A few people started shoving at each other, which jostled the others around them.
 Because everyone was so closely packed together, the shoving in one area rippled and increased like a wave to create rough pushing in another, and Sora was squished uncomfortably.
 A particularly violent thrust propelled Sora forward through the people in from of him, and he found himself quite suddenly sprawled in the street a shockingly far distance from the crowd he had just been part of.
-He looked up and saw several rows of oncoming cavalry horses moments away from trampling and crushing him.
+He looked up and saw several rows of oncoming cavalry horses moments away from trampling him.
 The closest horse reared at the sight of Sora, and the person riding gave a startled yelp.
 Sora scrambled to get out of the way, but the horse's hooves were flying and coming back down fast.

 The crowd watching gave a collective gasp.

 Strong arms wrapped themselves around Sora's waist and snatched him out of the way.
 The rearing horse landed on all fours again with a thud, but no bone-crunching accompanied it.
 Bewildered, Sora found that he was now out of the street and on the curb of the sidewalk.
 The crowd around him had parted slightly, giving him room, and they all peered down with worried faces.

 For a brief, upside down moment where anything was possible, Sora wondered if Roxas had managed to save him somehow.
 But when he looked up, it was into jade-green eyes in a handsome pale face framed by longish silver hair.